Quadratic differentials as stability conditions: collapsing subsurfaces: Introduction

 involving the moduli space of (Teichm\"{u}ller-)framed quadratic differentials on $\surfo$ and a connected component $\Stab^\circ(\cD)$ of the stability manifold of $\D_3(\surfo)$.

-We summarize the notions of marked surfaces, weighted decorations and all kinds of framings of spaces of quadratic differentials in Appendices~\ref{app:DMSqdiff} and~\ref{app:geoqdiff}.
-Ginzburg categories from quivers with potential, and how to associate them to a quadratic differential are recalled in Section~\ref{sec_quiver_cate}, while Section~\ref{sec:prelim} contains background material on Bridgeland stability conditions and quotient categories.
+Section~\ref{sec:prelim} contains background material on Bridgeland stability conditions and quotient categories, as well as how to associate Ginzburg categories to quivers with potential.
+We summarize the notions of marked surfaces, weighted decorations and quadratic differentials in Section~\ref{sec:dmsQD}.
+The geometry of moduli spaces with all kinds of framings is recalled in Section~\ref{sec:geoqdiff}.
 The previous results by \cite{BS15,KQ2} together with mapping class group actions are restated in Theorem~\ref{thm:BS15_iso}.

 Consider now quadratic differentials with signature~$\mathbf{w}$ different from the 'trivial' case $\w \equiv \mathbf{1}$ and their associated $\surf_\mathbf{w}$.
 A weighted decorated marked surface with non-trivial weight can be obtained by collapsing a subsurface $\subsur$ in $\surfo$, as we explain in Section~\ref{sec_subsurface}.
 In such a case we denote it by $\colsur$. \emph{In the whole paper the surface~$\colsur$ has at least one boundary component (i.e.\ the quadratic differentials are meromorphic), there are no punctures (i.e.\ none of the marked points is a regular point of the quadratic differentials) and we disallow double poles and simple poles} to avoid several technicalities like working with cohomology valued in local systems (the space $\Quad^\heart$ of \cite{BS15}) and self-folded triangles in triangulations.